What is a Partner-Sourced Deal in Channel Sales?

 - Lack of Follow-up: Failing to promptly engage with partner-sourced leads erodes partner trust and motivation.

-- Poor Communication: Siloed internal sales teams failing to collaborate with partners on opportunities.
+- Poor Communication: Siloed internal sales teams often fail to collaborate with partners on opportunities.

-- Unclear Incentive Structures: Confusing or insufficient rewards for partners, leading to disengagement.
+- Unclear Incentive Structures: Confusing or insufficient rewards for partners can lead to disengagement.

 6. Advanced Applications

-For mature organizations, Partner-Sourced Deals can evolve into sophisticated strategies:
+For mature organizations, Partner-Sourced Deals can evolve into advanced strategies:

 - Co-Selling Models: Partners not only source but also actively participate in the sales cycle alongside the vendor.